 One of the primary issues that plague both buyers and sellers is deferred maintenance.
 Deferred maintenance in real estate refers to the practice of delaying or waiting on doing maintenance tasks around your home.
 If you took an objective look around your home, you’d probably see a few examples of deferred maintenance, like a rotting trim around the garage door, worn-out carpet, flaking paint, a double-paned window that is fogged due to a failed seal, or something else that you’ve continued to put off.
 We all have those items that just never got checked off the to-do list.

 Make no mistake about it, you can sell any home in any condition in the Bay Area.
 It really doesn’t matter what kind of condition a home is in; you can sell it.
 In fact, you can sell a property that has been completely destroyed by fire and has nothing left standing other than a back wall.
-Property in the greater San Francisco Bay area is in such high demand that someone will make an offer on the property.
-However, there are some things that you will need to consider before you put your property on the market, such as what I call “asset preservation” and preventive maintenance.
+Property in the greater San Francisco Bay area is in such high demand that someone will make an offer on the property (provided it’s priced right).

 One of the most important factors that you will need to consider before selling your home that you have put off the maintenance on is that pricing matters.
 Obviously, pricing matters regardless of the condition of your home.
-You’re not going to sell a home that’s worth $1,200,000 for $1.8 million, regardless of how much deferred maintenance or capital expenditures you’ve done on the property.
-However, when you’ve put off some maintenance tasks around your home, you’ll need to price it accordingly.
+You’re probably not going to sell a fixer-upper home for $1.6 million when that’s the price that pristine move-in ready homes in the neighborhood are going for.

 Let’s assume that you have a 2,000 square-foot home in an area where homes routinely sell for around $800 per square foot.
-A quick glance at the numbers means that you’re going to list your home for around $1,600,000.
-However, your home needs some paint, new carpet, the windows need to be replaced, and you have a few other deferred maintenance tasks that need to be addressed (clogged rain gutters, rusted flashing, a leaky sink faucet – the potential list is long!).
+A quick glance at the numbers means that your home should sell for around $1,600,000.
+However, your home needs some paint, new carpet, the roof is shot, the windows need to be replaced, and you have a few other deferred maintenance tasks that need to be addressed (rusted out rain gutters, deteriorated flashing, a leaky sink faucet – the potential list is long!).

 It is really important that you accurately set the market price to reflect the cost of repair – and then some.
-Buyers will not purchase a home that needs $100,000 worth of deferred maintenance for $100,000 less than you believe it would be worth, had those maintenance items been addressed.
+Buyers will not purchase a home that needs $100,000 worth of deferred maintenance for $100,000 less than you believe the “as-repaired” value would be.
 There are several reasons for that.
-First of all, while fixer uppers have become popular in reality TV shows, many people who are buying homes, especially homes in an area like the Bay Area, simply do not want fixer uppers.
-Since home prices are so high, and the people who live in the area are professionals, they want a home that they consider move in ready.
+First of all, while fixer uppers have become popular in reality TV shows, many people who are buying homes, especially homes in an area like the Bay Area, do not prefer fixer uppers.
+Since home prices are so high, and the people who live in the area are professionals, they’d prefer a home that they consider move in ready.
 Obviously, they’re often willing to make a few upgrades to the home that makes it more of their style, but most buyers in Silicon Valley don’t want to buy a home that they feel will need considerable work before they move in.

 The buyer just doesn’t know.
 They can’t know.
 So they are going to need to factor in a buffer on the repair cost, knowing that it could well be higher than what you or they expect.